What is Criminal Justice?

 For a printable copy of program course requirements, click an option above or consult the Madisonville Advising Plan.

-You can earn an associate of applied science degree in two years if you maintain full-time status.
+You can earn an associate in applied science degree with 61-64 credit hours.
+This can be completed in two years if you take the appropriate number of credit hours per semester.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.